jashusai/linuxserver/README.md

 sudo a2enmod wsgi

-Setting up your flask application to work with apache2 Creating a flask app
+##Setting up your flask application to work with apache2:

+Creating a flask app

 In /var/www directory create a new folder sudo mkdir FlaskApp